 There was this one gig where we were asked to audition for the America's Got Talent TV show.
 One of the producers called, saying he really dug the tunes on our website, and the sound and look of our style.
 But then he said he wanted us to meet him at a cabin so they could shoot us.

-Apparently that means something entirely different in L.A.
+Now, apparently that means something entirely different in L.A.
 Once the confusion was cleared up, I said we'd think on it.
 We didn't jump at the offer right away.
 Honestly, the band is not really Captain Ahab about any fame and fortune beyond the fun we already have each weekend.
 That, and I kinda thought the show was more about fire swallowers and dancing dogs than music of our type.

 But then, a good many fans on Facebook caught wind of the offer and said we'd be bonkers not to give it a go.
 So we accepted, and were told to show up at some random address deep in the woods of Oak Cliff for "the shoot."